Harsh-Suthar0456/BKCOJ-online_judge/README.md

 need to put pdfs too for problem statement

 need logic to remove the entries from the csv file for the submissions that have been deleted

+added functionality for debug mode for each question, can be toggled on/off from the config.json in each problem directory. in debug mode, all testcases are available for download